Paysdesmerveilles/gissmo/docs/installation_venv.rst

 Some explanations:

-  * using uWSGI and **gissmo.settings.production** set Gissmo in its production mode.
+  * using uWSGI and **gissmo.settings.production** sets Gissmo in its production mode.
 So no DEBUG information will appears
   * we always need to gives SECRET_KEY in production mode
   * you also need database connection settings with POSTGRES_DB, POSTGRES_USER and POSTGRES_PASS
   * we use Python virtualenv uWSGI (with **../bin/uwsgi**)